-Current land use within MRS-04 includes residential, commercial/industrial, agricultural, and recreational.
+Current land use within MRS-08 includes residential, commercial/industrial, agricultural, and recreational.
 It is anticipated that future land use will remain consistent with current land use, with anticipated future residential development.
-The presence of a known/suspected source of MEC and possible receptors means that complete exposure pathway for MEC is present at the MRS results in an unacceptable risk for current or future human receptors being exposed to explosive hazards at MRS-04.
+The presence of a known/suspected source of MEC and possible receptors means that complete exposure pathways for MEC are present at the site and could result in an unacceptable risk for current or future human receptors being exposed to explosive hazards at MRS-08.